aridiosilva/SmartContractsBlockchain/README.md

 > - **Ripple (Codius)** - * Ripple is a real-time gross payment system first-conceived in 2004 by Ryan Fugger and officially launched in 2012.
 Its goal is to eliminate the high transaction fees and processing delays of online payments by providing a frictionless experience when sending money globally with the power of blockchain technology.
 But Smart contract development halted in 2015.*
 > - **EOS.Io** - *A blockchain platform for smart contracts.*
 > - **Tezos** - *A blockchain platform modifying its own set of rules with minimal disruption to the network through an on-chain governance model.*
+> - **Cardano** -  *Similar to Ethereum, Cardano is a smart contract platform however, Cardano offers scalability and security through layered architecture.
+Cardano’s approach is unique in the space itself since it is built on scientific philosophy and peer-reviewed academic research.
+The contact language used is Plutus.*
+> - **Stellar Smart Contracts** - *Stellar smart contracts (SSC) are much different from Ethereum smart contracts.
+They are not Turing complete and are implemented as an agreement between multiple parties and enforced by transactions.
+You can read more about stellar smart contracts in the official documentation here.
+An SSC is expressed as compositions of transactions that are connected and executed using various constraints.*

 ## Smart Contract Eexecution